zeljkoobrenovic/grounded-architecture/_posts/2022-08-12-marketplaces.md

 ## Building Digital Marketplaces

 Digital marketplaces do not sell physical goods or services directly.
-Instead, they sell efficiently by reducing transaction costs, making it easier, faster, and safer for buyers and sellers.
+Instead, they sell efficiently by reducing transaction costs, making it **easier, faster, and safer for buyers and sellers**.
 Their monetization strategies capitalize on further reducing these costs, creating additional value for their users.

-By understanding these fundamental dynamics, businesses can effectively leverage digital marketplaces—either by participating as sellers or by developing new marketplace models tailored to specific industries and consumer needs.
+By understanding these fundamental dynamics, businesses can effectively leverage digital marketplaces—either by participating as sellers or by developing new **marketplace models** tailored to specific industries and consumer needs.

-The IT architecture of digital marketplaces is distinct from traditional e-commerce platforms due to its focus on scalability, automation, and multi-sided interactions.
+The IT architecture of digital marketplaces is **distinct from traditional e-commerce platforms** due to its focus on **scalability, automation, and multi-sided interactions**.
 Unlike single-vendor online stores, digital marketplaces require a robust technology stack that supports seamless interactions between multiple buyers and sellers while ensuring platform reliability and security.

 <img style="margin-top: 0px; width: 100%; height: 400px; object-fit: cover"
      src="assets/images/istock/iStock-2087790196.jpg">